 Aluminum Ducting Field Tests

-This is a brief summary of our field-testing results to date with the spray on insulation product Super Therm®.
-The product was applied July 15,1996 by Wayru Contracting to aluminum dueling in an attempt to reduce the load on the machine room air conditioning unit by limiting the amount of heat gain through the duct wall.
-The surface temperature of the duct was 170° F.
+This is a brief summary of our field-testing results to date with the spray on heat block coating product Super Therm®.
+The product was applied July 15, 1996 by Wayru Contracting to aluminum dueling in an attempt to reduce the load on the machine room air conditioning unit by limiting the amount of heat gain through the duct wall.
+The surface temperature of the duct was 76°C \ 170°F.

-The ducting was cleaned, primer applied and then approximately 30 mils of the Super Therm® product applied.
-The surface temperature dropped from 170 to approximately 90° F with the product adhering to the metal surface.
+The ducting was cleaned, primer applied and then approximately 760 microns \ 30 mils of the Super Therm® product applied.
+The surface temperature dropped from 76°C \ 170°F to approximately 32°C \ 90°F with the product adhering to the metal surface.
 In addition, the spray on product also helped seal the ductwork.
 To date, the reduction in temperature has been consistent with the initial test results and has successfully reduced the load on the air conditioning unit.

 In summary, I recommend the use of Super Therm® on aluminum ducting to reduce the surface heat of ductwork.
 Further applications of Super Therm® products will be identified in the future after thorough testing of the different products and only if positive test results are found.